cloudflare/cloudflare-docs/content/waiting-room/how-to/customize-waiting-room.md

 4. Select **Preview waiting room**:

 - Choose **Queueing** to display the waiting room appearance when it is enabled on the dashboard and **Queue-all** is not enabled.
-- Choose **Queue All** to display the waiting room appearance when it is enabled on the dashboard and **Queue-all** is enabled.
+- Choose **Queue-All** to display the waiting room appearance when it is enabled on the dashboard and **Queue-all** is enabled.
 When **Queue-all** is enabled for a waiting room, the estimated wait time is not displayed.

 ### Troubleshooting